 - Climate: If you live in a humid area, forgo wooden windows that will warp quickly and aluminum, which can corrode in moisture.
 Instead, opt for vinyl which is strong and requires very little maintenance.

 - Architectural Style: If you live in a historic home, the style of the home plays a huge role in the windows.
-For example if you have a Victorian-era home, wood is a beautiful and authentic choice.
+For example, if you have a Victorian-era home, wood windows are a beautiful and authentic choice.

-- Budget: Vinyl is one of the best choices for budget-friendly windows while wood and composite are both more expensive
+- Budget: Vinyl windows are one of the best choices for budget-friendly windows while wood windows and composite are both more expensive.

 FAQ’s About Window Frames